elabftw/elabdoc/doc/install.rst

    elabctl initialize
    # same as: docker exec -it elabftw bin/init db:install

-Replace "elabftw" in the command above by the name of the elabftw container if yours is different (for instance if you have several containers running with redis as session handler).
-You can check this with `elabctl status`/`docker ps`
+Replace `elabftw` in the command above by the name of the elabftw container if yours is different (for instance if you have several containers running with redis as session handler).
+You can check this with ``elabctl status`` or ``docker ps``.

 Register a Sysadmin account
 ===========================